gabraham/flashpca/README.md

 # Calling flashpca from R

 flashpca is now available as an independent R package.
-Currently only the PCA functionality is supported.

 ## Requirements for building